directus/v8-archive/README.md

 3. Update your database schema at any point and Directus will instantly reflect changes
 4. Create, update, and delete content directly from the database

+#### Direct Access

-This database-first approach means that you have the option to completely bypass Directus as needed.
-Connecting your application directly to the database means Directus is completely bypassed, removing even the slightest possiblility of a bottleneck, and giving you the unbridled power of SQL.
+This database-first approach means that you have the option to completely bypass Directus if needed.
+Connecting your application _directly_ to the database means Directus is completely bypassed, removing even the slightest possiblility of a bottleneck, and giving you the unbridled power of complex SQL queries.

+#### Portability and Transparency

+Directus is _not_ a black-box system.
+There is nothing proprietary or opinionated about how Directus stores your content so you're never locked-in or locked out.
+Import existing SQL to get started quickly, and rest assured that you can also export your unaltered content as vanilla SQL at any point.
+You can also self-host the entire suite on your own servers if needed or use our hosted Cloud service.

 #### Complex Relationships